tshepang/blog/content/new blogging platform.md

 tags = ['blogging']
 +++

-Blogger\'s post editor is so bad that I\'ve been promising myself to move elsewhere for quite a while.
+Blogger's post editor is so bad that I've been promising myself to move elsewhere for quite a while.
 I checked on [Super User] what their recommendations are and they pointed mostly to Wordpress (which I found too ugly) but someone there also pointed to [Tumblr], which I never